top of page

 How you can benefit from Loft Lid?

-Using Loft Lid on your downlights ensures that your downlights are safe and your home’s thermal efficiency is not compromised.
-It eliminates the dangers of any fires starting due to contact between the downlights and the insulation, and it stops air leakage into the loft space, as well as the added benefits of preventing dust and insects dropping from the loft through to the room below!
+For halogen bulbs using Loft Lid over your downlights ensures that your fittings are safe and your home’s thermal efficiency is not compromised.
+It eliminates the dangers of any overheating due to contact between the downlights and the insulation, and it stops air leakage into the loft space, as well as the added benefits of preventing dust and insects dropping from the loft through to the room below!

 Perhaps most importantly, it ultimately ensures that you’re not spending more than you have to on heating your home, giving you peace of mind in knowing that your insulation is working at peak capacity.
 This is an especially tangible benefit in the chilly winter climates, where ineffective loft insulation could otherwise end up costing you a significant amount in wasted energy bills.